I’m walking/biking 8,000 miles.

 I’m still figuring it out.
 I’ve been praying for discernment.
 I have long term goals towards which I’m moving.
 But I feel like there must be something I’m supposed to be doing in the mean time.

-If there’s any way I can help, or you just want to bounce ideas off someone, you can reach me at drew@roguepriest.net.
+If there’s any way I can help, or you just want to bounce ideas off someone, email me.
 I am slow on email response time, but I enjoy it.

 Thanks, Drew.
 I appreciate the offer.
 You might just find a message from me :)